devonbirdseye/devonbirdseye.github.io/duf23.md

 ## Immunolabeling cell wall epitopes in mutant plants

-**Project description:** Pectins are the most complex polysaccharides of plant cell walls, with an estimated 67 transferases expected to be involved in their biosynthesis, most of which have not been identified. β-1,4-Galactans constitute a major part of pectin as side chains of rhamnogalacturonan-I (RG-I).
-Glycosyltransferase family GT92 comprises three β-1,4-galactan synthases (GALS1-3) in Arabidopsis, which catalyze the addition of galactose units from UDP-Gal to growing β-1,4-galactan chains.
-I characterized a highly conserved gene encoding a putative glycosyltransferase related to GT family 92, Galactan Synthase- Like (GSL).
-Characterization of the GSL enzyme could provide an approach to engineering plants with an increased ratio of C6 to C5 sugars, a key objective for production of second-generation biofuel.

-**Result:** I found that, like the GALS overexpressors and mutants, the plants did not have an obvious growth phenotype.
-The cell walls of GSL silenced and overexpressor plants to have altered glycan linkages consistent with a role in β-1,4-galactan biosynthesis.
+I found that the cell walls of GSL-silenced and overexpressor plants to have altered glycan linkages consistent with a role in β-1,4-galactan biosynthesis.

 <img src="images/Fig_Nb13373_CoMPP.png?raw=true"/>